physimals/asl-docs/basil.rst

 Pre-release
 ===========

-A pre-release of the latest version of the BASIL tools, inlcuding the new GUI as demonstrated at ISMRM, can be found by following the link below.
+The documentation found here relates to the version of BASIL found in FSL 6.0.
+A pre-release of the latest version of the BASIL tools, inlcuding the new GUI, can be found by following the link below.
 Use with caution, as this is still under development!

 https://github.com/ibme-qubic/oxford_asl/releases